-Published after his death, Una questione privata is a short, dense, and poignant novel, whose narrative backdrop is the drama of the Italian Resistance in WWII, intertwining a private story with the collective history.
+Published after his death, A Private Affair is a short, dense, and poignant novel, whose narrative backdrop is the Italian Resistance drama in WWII, intertwining a private story with collective history.
 Building his work according to the three Aristotelian units of action, time, and place, Fenoglio outlined the plot, foreshortening the Resistance and exploring it only when it intersected with events affecting the protagonist.

-Even if he is the narrator-of-choice of the rural world of the Langhe, told in La Malora and Un giorno di Fuoco, Fenoglio is mainly associated with the Italian Resistance theme.
-Like Italo Calvino, Mario Rigoni Stern, Primo Levi, Elio Vittorini, Carlo Cassola, and Cesare Pavese, the writers of Letteratura della Resistenza deal with the war between partisans, Germans, Italian Fascists and the Western Allies, and its aftermath.
+Even if he is the narrator-of-choice of the rural world of the Langhe, that he tells in La Malora and Un giorno di Fuoco, critics associate Fenoglio mainly with the Italian Resistance theme.
+Like Italo Calvino, Mario Rigoni Stern, Primo Levi, Elio Vittorini, Carlo Cassola, and Cesare Pavese, the writers of Letteratura della Resistenza deal with the war between partisans, Germans, Italian Fascists, and the Western Allies, and its aftermath.
 Driven by the dramatic events of the war and the urgency of a renewal of civil society, they can be ascribed in the literary and cinematographic Neorealism movement.

-According to Calvino, Una questione privata is “built with the geometric tension of a novel of love madness and chivalrous chases like the Orlando Furioso, and at the same time there is the Resistance just as it was, inside and out, as true as it had never written before”.
+According to Italo Calvino, Fenoglio built Una questione privata is “with the geometric tension of a novel of love madness and chivalrous chases like the Orlando Furioso, and at the same time there is the Resistance just as it was, inside and out, as true as it had never written before”.